szab100/memo/java-snippets.md

 __Method Overloading vs. Overriding:__

+- Method **Overloading**:
-	- Method **Overloading**: method with same name co-exists in same class, but they must have different method signatures.
-Resolved using static binding at compile time.
+	- Method with same name co-exists in same class, but they must have different method signatures.
+	- Resolved using static binding at compile time.

+- Method **Overriding**:
-	- Method **Overriding**: method with same name and same signature is declared in derived class or sub-class.
-Resolved using dynamic binding at runtime.
+	- Method with same name and same signature is declared in derived class or sub-class.
+	- Resolved using dynamic binding at runtime.

-		Examples: `equals(), hashCode(), compareTo()`.
+	- Examples: `equals(), hashCode(), compareTo()`.
-		Cannot override static methods (`main()`, for example) because they are associated with Class rather than Object, and resolved and bonded during compile time.
+	- Cannot override static methods (`main()`, for example) because they are associated with Class rather than Object, and resolved and bonded during compile time.
 Also, private and final methods cannot be overridden.
-Good practice is to use `@Override` annotation.
+	- Good practice is to use `@Override` annotation.

 ---